JoachimKull/DiscordBot/README.md

 This repo contains a Discord bot which greets new users with a personal message and also let people add predefined roles to themselves.
 On top of that you are able to let the bot join your current voice channel and play a sound snippet of your choice.

 For the easier use the 'discord.js' library is used.
+The bot also responds with guidance when it encounters an unknown command.

 *Note: This Code is somehow poorly written because of code duplication (and maybe general flaws with JavaScript as it isn´t my strongest programming language).
 My main focus was to create a functioning bot for my own Discord Server.*